nus-cs2103-AY2223S1/ip/docs/README.md

 The total expenditure of all expenses in the Expense Manager is calculated and shown to the user.

 ```
-Duke heard: You spent a total of $20
+Bubbles: You spent a total of $20
 ```

 ### `spentOn` - Displays total amount spent on a day